 Let's talk about some of my favorite summer veggies.
 Southern Yellow Squash Casserole is perhaps my favorite way to prepare my favorite Alabama Squash!

-There just aren’t many things better than taking a fresh vegetable and turning it into a wonderful, comforting casserole.
 Yellow squash can be found all year round.
 Now, don’t get me wrong, fresh, home grown summer yellow squash is the best but being able to find squash year round is a plus for this recipe.

 This recipe is a classic.
 You can even take it and make it low carb by leaving off the crunchy cracker topping and only topping with cheese.
-So if you are looking for a low carb way to feel like you are indulging, this recipe fits the bill.
+Make it a low carb meal too by serving this with our BBQ PULLED PORK TENDERLOIN.

 We love taking a Southern classic and adding our spin on it.
 Take a look at our PIMENTO CHEESE and you will see what I mean!
 Making a subtle change like using these butter crackers in this recipe make a HUGE difference.
-This is also the kind of recipe you can make your own.
-That is our favorite!
-To see what YOU do with recipes like this one!
-So let's get to it!

-How to Make the BEST Squash Casserole
+How to Make the BEST Squash Casserole with Ritz Crackers

 ~Ingredients~